inoxlang/inox/docs/scripting-basics.md

 ## Permissions

-Let's write a program that creates a file with **"hello world !"** in it:
+Let's learn about permissions by writing a script that creates a file:

 ```
 manifest {